rbao2018/Flash-RL/tutorial/README.md

 To accelerate RL with quantization, we need both:

-1. **Proper rollout generation** by the inference engine ✅ *Already supported in modern inference engines*
+1. **Proper rollout generation** using quantized model served by the inference engine ✅ *Already supported in modern inference engines*
-2. **Parameter update synchronization** with the inference engine ❌ *Not currently supported in modern inference engines*
+2. **Parameter update synchronization** of the quantized model with the inference engine ❌ *Not currently supported in modern inference engines*

 This gap necessitates patching the inference engine (vLLM) to handle parameter updates correctly in quantized models.